LoyolaChicagoBooks/cder/source/timers.rst

    :language: java
    :linenos:

-As we discussed in section [REF: previous section], Android follows an event source/listener naming idiom.
+As we discussed in section :ref:`sec_Events`, Android follows an event source/listener naming idiom.
 As our examples illustrate, it is straightforward to define custom app-specific events that follow this same convention.
 Our ``ClockListener``, for example, combines two